mailprotector/mailprotector-api/readme.md

 Wrappers and example code
 ---------------------

 Browse the [example code and wrappers](https://github.com/virtualconnect/mailprotector-api/blob/master/libraries/) you can use.
-We will be adding more examples and wrappers to this list.

 Wrote your own API wrapper?
 Feel free to open a pull request and add to this list!